dddrrreee/cs140e-25win/labs/17-vm-page-table/README.md

 ----------------------------------------------------------------------
-### Extension: extend the equivalance checking (lab 14) to have vm.
+### Extension: extend the equivalance checking (lab 12) to have vm.

-Pretty straightforward idea: adapt the single stepping equivalance checker from lab 14:
+Interesting but not much code: adapt the single stepping equivalance checker from lab 12 to use identity-mapped virtual memory.
+You should get the same hashes when running:
-  - `equiv-threads.c` in the `code-patch-2` or `code-complete-staff`.

-And use it to show that running with and without VM (where the VM uses identity maps) gives the same hashes.
-You can then do the fancier version of showing you get the same hashes even if you switch between proceses.
+  - with and without virtual memory.
+  - with one thread without VM and many threads with VM switching on every instruction.
+  - with caching on and without.
+  - turning the vm off and on on each switch.
+  - lots of other variations.

 You'll learn a ton doing this!
-It's what I wanted the final lab to be.

 ----------------------------------------------------------------------
 ### Extension: Automatically grow the stack.